| The

 No supplies needed!
 However, there should be

 at least 6 players.
-This game works well for even large groups
+This therapeutic game works well for even larger groups

 INSTRUCTIONS